 All children are born with potential but what is that potential?
 When a child is developing differently to other children, this potential is harder to judge.
 No-one can or does know exactly what that potential is; it has to unfold with time.
 Parents of children with additional needs often say, “it’s not knowing that’s the hardest” and many want to know what they can do to help their Read more

 “W-sit” is a term to describe a sitting position in which a child sits on the floor with their bottom between bent legs and their legs rotated so they are facing away from their body.
 Their legs form a “W” shape on the floor.
 This position of choice is usually adopted during the child’s transition from crawling to sitting.
 It is adopted primarily because having a wide base gives the Read more

-In our free monthly newsletter you will receive, articles on children’s learning, success stories, hints & tips, latest services & programs, news, events and volunteer opportunities.
+In our free monthly eNewsletter you’ll receive interesting articles on education and learning, tips for supporting children, our latest service offerings and programs, news, events and volunteer opportunities.